almartson/3D_Animation_Tests/README.md

 This project is an implementation of what *Jason Weimann* teaches us in his Tutorial:   ->    [Animations with Layers in Unity3D - Unity Devs WATCH THIS - YouTube](https://www.youtube.com/watch?v=Qwy3rEDXqxA&list=PLB5_EOMkLx_VpmokLusiftsmI1s9Cy_pO)

 ---

-[Placeholder for one or two mini Gif-Video showing the Animations]

 ---

 ##### What did I learn by making this scene?